jprochazk/hebi4/docs/ast.md

 - For a `Binary` expression, we need to store two "pointers" of some kind to the two sub-nodes.
 - If we want to reduce the size of `Expr`, we must wrap every large node in `Box`.

+This gets _much_ worse if we need a dynamic number of sub-nodes.
+Each `Vec` adds 24 bytes to a syntax node!
+Then account for optional nodes, and storing spans.

 Surely we can do better than that.
 We can take advantage of the fact that our syntax tree nodes have two distinct "shapes":